How to Turn Instant Rice Into a More Complete Korean Meal

 What is the easiest Korean-style instant rice meal to start with?

-Do dumplings really work with plain rice?
+Do dumplings work with instant rice?

 What is the biggest mistake people make with instant rice?